 Brothers benefit from having a sister, too!

 In fact, research has found that brothers who grew up with sisters are better at communicating with women than those who were only children or only have brothers.
 (This applies the other way around, too.)
+So having a sister when you are a brother has benefits too.

 “Some research suggests that having a sibling who is a different gender from you can be a real benefit in adolescence,” Jensen told Motherly.
 “Many of those sibling pairs become closer during the teen years because they become good sources of information about the opposite sex.”